reposense/RepoSense/docs/ug/usingReports.md

 #### Tool bar

-The `Tool Bar` at the top of the Chart Panel provides a set of configuration options that control the Chart Panel.
+The `Tool Bar` at the top of the Chart panel provides a set of configuration options that control the Chart panel.
 * `Search` : filters the author and repository by keywords.
   * Multiple keywords/terms can be used, separated by spaces.
   * Entries that contain _any_ (not necessarily _all_) of the search terms will be displayed.